cajulien42/Hypertube/API/README.md

   users: ArrayOfUsers // handled by philoutre
 }

-When the App starts, it checks db connection, update library0, and then launch the server, which will use library0. every *duration TBdetermined* library 1 will be updated, then server will swap to library1 and so on.
+When the App starts, it checks db connection, update library0, and then launch the server which will use library0. every *duration TBdetermined* library 1 will be updated, then server will swap to library1 and so on.

 Error during launch/update:
   For now : process exits